JamesJ0717/personal-site/src/mdpages/Welcome.md

 ## Hi Everybody

 Welcome to my website.
-This is going to be like a blog site, but also like a portfolio.
+This is going to be like a blog site, but also like a portfolio, but also including _'posts'_ about things I do or am working on that are fun.

 #### Purpose